Schedule your first service today and get 50% off!

 Choosing the right strategy starts with knowing the species.
 Paper wasps may be manageable with basic sprays if caught early.
 Yellowjacket control typically requires targeted application or professional-grade treatments due to their deep nesting and colony sizes.

-Wasps thrive in late spring through early fall, with activity peaking in late summer.
+Wasps thrive in late spring through early fall, with entomology lifecycle guides noting that colony size and defensiveness typically peak in late summer.
 That’s when nests are largest and most protective.
-Spotting early signs of a nest—and acting quickly—can reduce the long-term risk, though some wonder does smoke work on wasps; while smoke may disorient them temporarily, it won’t eliminate a colony.
+Spotting early signs of a nest—and acting quickly—can reduce the long-term risk, especially when homeowners know how to prevent wasps nesting under eaves before colonies become established.

 To learn about what happens to these colonies after summer, check out how long wasp colonies live in Idaho.